andremull/andremull.github.io/README.md

 http://www.margoweathers.com/

-I also seen a Melbourne developers personal website which used a screenshot of a map of Melbourne as a background which I liked the idea of.
+I also seen another Melbourne developers portfolio website which included a screenshot of a map of Melbourne as a background which I liked the idea of.
 I came up with the concept of incorporating the two ideas together and creating a website which had a short 25 second or so video around Melbourne/coding looped as the background.

 Other Pages that initially gave me some inspiration were